 b,a A copy of a with a new storage format.
+A variable of type psb_Tspmat_type.

 The mold arguments may be employed to interface with special devices, such as GPUs and other accelerators.

 csclip - Reduce to a submatrix

 Returns the submatrix A(imin:imax,jmin:jmax), optionally rescaling row/col indices to the range 1:imax-imin+1,1:jmax-jmin+1.